 What you will need:

 You don’t need a lot to get started on making a lariat necklace.
-To make one similar to the one I’ll show you in this tutorial post, you’ll need the following:
+To make one similar to the one I’ll show you in this tutorial post, pick up:

-- Regular pliers (to help grip and close your split rings)
+- Regular pliers (to help grip and close your split rings); and,

 Where to Shop: